Design for Flood & Wind…

 By Carolin Santangelo

 Seven years ago this month I began contributing monthly to The Islander, except for brief interruption to its publishing history because of Hurricane Ike.
 The Islander is commended for commitment to this space, educating coastal residents about building and construction issues unique to the island.
 Recently I have visited with prospective homeowners who were unfamiliar with the topic, so worth revisiting is the requirement for flood and windstorm in addition to conventional homeowners’ insurance.
+You can pop over to this website for the best water damage restoration.

 Whether buying or building, be aware that Galveston Island falls into FEMA Flood Hazard Zones and is governed by Texas Department of Insurance for windstorm coverage.
 Texas homeowner policies EXCLUDE flood loss, and federal grants are available only if the community is declared a disaster area by the President.